josephsl/wintenApps/addoninternals.md

 * Calculator: selectively announce calculator display.
 * Calendar: suppress read-only state announcement in various controls.
 * Cortana/Start menu/Windows Search (classic Cortana): suppress double announcement of suggestion result item in some cases, staying silent when user is dictating to Cortana, handling bad UIA implementations.
-* Cortana/conversations (new Cortana) and Copilot: announcing text responses from Cortana or Copilot.
+* Cortana/conversations (new Cortana) and Copilot (web app based): announcing text responses from Cortana or Copilot.
 * Mail: table navigation commands in message list, suppress read-only announcement in email content, app alias for hxmail.exe and hxoutlook.exe (the latter for updates released in May 2017).
 * Maps: play location coordinates for map items, suppress repeated live region announcements, aliases to support old and new Maps releases (the old alias, maps_windows, is gone).
 * Microsoft Store: announce needed information when live region changed event is fired by some controls, aliases to support old and new Store versions (the old alias, winstore_mobile, is no more).